REMOTE HUTS

 There is a helipad in front of the Hut.

-Type: Kakapo Hut is an unlined four-bunker with an open fire and two, four-paned windows.
-It was built in 1958 by the Nelson NZFS, a design characteristic of the era and predating the NZFS S81 four-bunk design that later became the high-country standard.
-Only a small number of this type were built, the only remaining one being Johnson Hut in the Mokihinui catchment.
-Building materials were flown in one of the earliest uses of helicopters by the NZFS (the first was Luna Hut).
+Type: Kakapo Hut was an unlined four-bunker with an open fire and two, paned windows.
+It was built in 1958 by the New Zealand Forest Service Nelson, a design that predated the S81 four-bunk design that later became the standard template.
+Of the small number of this type built only Kakapo and Johnson Hut in the Mokihinui catchment are left.
+Building materials were transported in one of the earliest helicopter flights by the NZFS (the first was Luna Hut).
 The Hut's door has the names of some of the early cullers and trampers inscribed on it.
 DOC wasn't able to fork out for hut repairs but did install a new long drop toilet at the site.
 The chimney smokes quite badly unless the main window is wide open possibly due to the chimney cap which was a later addition to stop rain entering.

 Condition

 Kakapo Hut is in very good condition now.
 In 2013 Jason's crew repainted the exterior, replaced the rusted chimney guttering, patched the chimney's rust holes, and replaced and painted the rotten window framing.
 A new hearth surround was constructed and wall studs, rotting floorboard sections, a pile and a bearer were replaced.
 The historic features such as names and old carved graffiti were left untouched.
 In March 2022 Pete Sinclair, Pete Braggins, and Marc Lesaicherre re-roofed the Hut, tidied up and lined some of the inside, and built a woodshed.
 In January 2023 a DOC team cut back some of the smaller regrowth around the front of the Hut.
-There is now a heap of firewood which should be seasoned by the summer of 23-24.
 There is one very small damp patch on the hut floor in the SE corner and a fair amount of mouse shit.
 There are a few poison blocks on site still.
+There is a screw missing from the window hinge.
+A couple of small SS screws will do the job if someone wants to do that for us.

 Routes